How to Fix Convection preheat slow on KitchenAid KSDB900ESS (Dual Fuel)

 How Much Does This Repair Cost?

-DIY parts for fixing a slow convection preheat on your KitchenAid KSDB900ESS typically run between $20–$150, depending on whether you need a convection element, temperature sensor, or control board.
-A professional service call usually costs $150–$300 once you factor in labor and diagnostic fees.
+DIY parts for fixing a slow convection preheat on your KitchenAid KSDB900ESS typically range from $20–$150, depending on whether you need a convection element, temperature sensor, or control board.
+A professional service call often costs $150–$300 once you factor in labor and diagnostic fees.
 Tackling this repair yourself can save you $100 or more.

 Frequently Asked Questions